Melania Trump And Michelle Obama: 5 Uncanny Similarities You May Have Missed

 Both Are Strong, Powerful Individuals

 Both Melania Trump and Michelle Obama are strong, powerful individuals.
 It is more obvious in Michelle, because of her active role as the first lady.
 But, Melania has already shown enough signs of her individuality.
 She has refused to move to the White House.
-In more than 200 years, she is the first U.S. first lady who is not moving to the president’s residence on the Inauguration Day.
+In more than 200 years, she is the first U.S. first lady who is not moving to the president’s residence on Inauguration Day.
 She has decided to live in her Manhattan residence, and that’s the trait of a determined person.

 Michelle has been criticized on various occasions in the past.
 At times, the attacks against her were below the belt.
 But, she always maintained her dignity while addressing the issue.
 She has been unapologetic about her choices.
 It is the same for Melania as well.
 She has talked to the media on very few occasions.
 During her interview with CNN, she said only the people who did not know her felt sorry for her.